Skip to main content

 2. Place your skis face up on a stable, flat surface.

-3. Lift the lever on the side of the ski binding heel component and hold it upright while you slide the heel piece until the markers on it are pointing to the numerical range that correlates with the boot size length.
+3. Lift the lever on the side of the ski binding heel component and hold it upright while you slide the heel piece until the markers on it point to the numerical range that correlates with the boot size length.

-4. Perform the same step for the toe portion of the binding — lift and hold the lever and slide the toe piece until the markers are pointing to the correct range for your boot length.
+4. Perform the same step for the toe portion of the binding — lift and hold the lever and slide the toe piece until the markers point to the correct range for your boot length.

-5. Grab your ski boot and insert the toe into the toe piece of the binding and then press down on the boot so that the heel snaps in.
-If you can’t get the ski boot to clip in, try lifting the heel lever.
+5. Grab your ski boot and insert the toe into the toe piece of the binding, and then press down on the boot so that the heel snaps in.
+Try lifting the heel lever if you can’t get the ski boot to clip in.

 6. Slide a piece of paper between the bottom of your ski boot and the toe bar at the front of the ski binding.

 7. Use a screwdriver to loosen the screw at the front of the toe piece of the ski binding and push the toe bar backward until there is tension on the piece of paper.
-The proper tension level is when you can pull the paper out against resistance without ripping it, but you cannot slide it back in.
+The proper tension level is when you can pull the paper out against resistance without ripping it but not slide it back in.
 Be careful not to overtighten the toe bar.

 8. The ski boot should click in comfortably without being overly loose or tight.
 Use the screws on the toe piece and heel piece to adjust as necessary until you have the fit you’re looking for.

-9. After properly calculating your DIN setting, set the DIN setting on the toe piece to your calculated number by tightening or loosening the screw on the side of your ski binding until the right DIN number is displayed in the window on the top of the toe portion of the ski binding.
+9. After correctly calculating your DIN setting, set the DIN setting on the toe piece to your calculated number by tightening or loosening the screw on the side of your ski binding until the correct DIN number is displayed in the window on the top of the toe portion of the ski binding.

 You have successfully adjusted your ski bindings and are ready to hit the slopes!